 Swan Centre dietitian, Emily Eaton adds that weight must not be the only indicator of poor health.
 She gives the example of siblings with the same eating habits and exercise routines who are different body sizes.
 We are much more inclined to worry about the health of the child in the larger body, but the health of both children clearly needs to be addressed.
 “There needs to be concern at any weight as well as acceptance at any weight.”

-When talking about weight, don’t mention appearance or attractiveness at all.
+When talking to children about weight gain, don’t mention appearance or attractiveness at all.
 It isn’t relevant.
 You are talking about a health issue and so keep the conversation focused on health.
 Focus on the benefits of movement and nutrition rather than on weight.
 Remember too that if your child has a weight issue, they are probably already aware of it.
 You don’t need to labour the point.

 The following examples might seem completely wrong for you and your family, so obviously put them into your own language.
 If you have any other motivation than health, don’t say anything at all.